-It was a hot and sultry evening.
+It was a hot evening.
 It had been one of those days when the heat and humidity combine to make you just want to do nothing, but we had a dinner date at this month’s restaurant.
-So we dragged ourselves from the relative cool of our flat to the Barrio del Carmen and Volare, a relatively new restaurant in Calle Roteros, close to the Torres de Serranos.
+So we dragged ourselves from the relative cool of our flat to the Barrio del Carmen and Volare, a now well-established restaurant in Calle Roteros, close to the Torres de Serranos.

 The welcome from Raquel, the co-owner and front of house manager couldn’t have been warmer.
 She offered us the coolest table in the house and told us that she and her sister Karina (the chef) had decided we should try as many of their signature dishes as possible, so they would be bringing half portions for us to share through the evening.
 But first, wine.
 A lightly chilled bottle of ‘Senorio de los Baldíos’, a fruity and rich Ribera del Duero (excellent value at 12 € bottle or 2.50 € a glass).